irisnet/irishub/docs/modules/iservice/README.md

 ### Service definition process

 1. Any users can define a service.
-In service definition，Use `protobuf` to standardize the definition of the service's method, its input and output parameters.
+In service definition，use `protobuf` to standardize the definition of the service's method, its input and output parameters.

 ## Usage Scenario
 ### Create an environment